Tech Trends That Will Make the Internet a Safe Place for Kids

 While UBA is still only in the realm of large organizations, its ability to quickly detect and respond to unusual activities in places that children frequently visit makes it a viable solution for minimizing future data breaches and leaks.

-Many applications, websites, and devices use Multifactor Authentication or MFA in short, to improve account security.
+Many applications, websites, and devices use Multifactor Authentication or MFA in short, to improve account security and protect against identity theft.
 Technically, MFA refers to any system where a user must use at least two authentication forms to access a device, an application, or a website.

 If your children use devices or applications, you’ll find MFA handy.
 Immediately after you log into a device with your username and password, the account server will prompt you to provide a second and independent authentication form.